jcotellessa/MERN-Stack/README.md

 The project is divided intoi two different source listings one for the Cleint applciation and the second for the backend Server Applicaiton

+/Client is a REACT application

+/Server is a NODE/Express application